salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 The [`define`](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry/define) method of the `CustomElementRegistry` interface defines a new custom element.

-Lightning Web Security doesn't allow defining custom elements because the registry is global to the page.
-You can't register custom elements in the sandbox.
+Lightning Web Security controls the definition of custom elements by virtualizing the registry per sandbox to prevent usage of custom elements defined by system mode or others namespaces.

 ### Distorted Behavior

-This distortion prevents invoking `define` method from `CustomElementRegistry` and displays an error.
+Custom Elements defined by the sandbox will never conflict with custom elements with the same name defined by another sandbox or by the system.
 <hr>
 <a name="customelementregistrydocsget-valuemd"></a>